PRESS

 ‘Robert Peate’s haunting three-movement Knucklas Arches was […] veiled, expansive and imposing […] introspective and songlike.
 Peate’s delicate and painterly paragraphs were sensitively realised in this cogent and satisfying first performance.’

-Paul Conway, Musical Opinion
+Paul Conway, Musical Opinion Quarterly

 ‘Robert Peate’s ear-tingling Images, work […] from a RAM student who’s already writing genuine music.’